restricted/node-amqp/README.md

-`callback` is a function that will get called if the exchange is in confirm mode, the value sent will be true or false, this is the presense of a error so true, means an error occured and false, means the publish was successfull
+`callback` is a function that will get called if the exchange is in confirm mode, the value sent will be true or false, this is the presense of a error so true, means an error occured and false, means the publish was successfull.
+When confirm mode disabled returns object `{ id: ObjectId(), data: 'message' }`

 ### exchange.destroy(ifUnused = true)